isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 #### **As Agent for Burmah Oil Company (BOC)** 10
 At first, LCT's exclusive agency with BOC got the British managers, seated at their control office in Glasgow, Scotland, gratified at having such an energetic man in full control of their kerosene sales.
 However, he lacked financial management ability, which became his downfall.
 His accounts were reported to be in such a mess that personally, LCT did not even know how much he owed and what his profits were.
 All he knew was that he was cash-rich.

-From 1908 onwards, after being awarded the agency for the company's product sales in the province, he became a serious bad paymaster to Finlay Fleming & Company, BOC's managing agent in London, for the purchases he made.
+From 1908 onwards, after being awarded the agency for the company's product sales in the province, he became a serious bad paymaster to Finlay Fleming &amp; Company, BOC's managing agent in London, for the purchases he made.
 By the beginning of 1911 he reportedly owed several hundred thousand sterling pounds.

 Apparently, as it was later found out, the transactions from all his different business activities were jumbled up.
 He was managing steamships and a match factory, rubber plantations and tin mining without keeping a proper audit of the transactions.
 It became impossible to distinguish where one account ended and another began.
 In those days, there were also no auditors.